 The Baptist College of Florida espouses the worldview set forth in Scripture.
 This position is reflected throughout both the curriculum and extra-curricular activities of the college.
-Every person taking a degree graduates with a minimum of 18 semester hours of Biblical/Theological foundation.
+Every student completing a degree graduates with a minimum of 18 semester hours of Biblical/ Theological foundation.
 All courses are taught from the perspective of the biblical worldview as opposed to the perspective of other worldviews such as postmodernism, existentialism, deism, and naturalism.
 Furthermore, a number of courses are significant requirements in some degree programs and electives in others for those individuals who may desire more depth in worldview studies.
-A sampling of such courses includes the following: PHI 101.
-Introduction to Christian Worldview; PHI 301.
+Examples of such courses include the following: PHI 301.
 Problems in Philosophy; PHI 402.
 Contemporary Ethical Issues; TH 301, TH 302.
 Christian Doctrine; TH 403.
 Apologetics; MI 404 World Religions; OT 301.
 The Doctrine of Creation.